DISboards.com FastPass+ Threads:

 Disney's Animal Kingdom (choose 3):

 At Epcot and Disney's Hollywood Studios, the attractions are separated into groups that you can choose from.

 Disney's Hollywood Studios Group B (choose 2):

 The whole MyMagic+ program revolves around MagicBands, a wristband with an embedded RFID chip that park guests will wear that links to their park tickets, resort room keys, dining reservations, PhotoPass photographs, payment option and even FastPasses.
-Disney resort guests will get a MagicBand mailed to them in their choice of color.
+Disney resort guests will get a MagicBand mailed to them in their choice of color (pink, blue, red, green, orange, gray, yellow, and purple).
 The wristbands will replace the Key to the World cards.
 Guests will touch their bands to RFID readers throughout the parks and resorts on turnstiles, cash registers and FastPass+ machines.
-The bands come in different colors and are able to be customized with snap-on charms and fabric covers.
+The bands come in different colors and are able to be customized with snap-on charms, fabric covers and even a watch face.

 All kiosks are accessible in both English and Spanish.
 Additional languages will be added in the future.

 Today's Theme Park Hours

 Epcot Future World: